Himanshu-Jorwal/FPS-Tracker-Mod/README.md

 6) Copy The FabricAPI jar file from 'Mod Files' folder and paste it to 'appdata/roaming/minecraft/mods'
 7) Run Minecraft 1.16.1

-Make sure only Minecraft 1.16.1 is launcher using Fabric loader
+Mod only available for Version 1.16.1 as of now